13.6 Policies and Guidelines

 Accident Prevention and Response

-Supervision by an adequate number of responsible adults should be provided for activities for children, youth, and young single adults.
-The number of adults needed is determined by the size of the group, the skill level of the group (for activities requiring certain skills), anticipated environmental conditions, and the overall degree of challenge of the activity.
+At least two adult supervisors must be present at all Church-sponsored activities attended by children, youth, and young single adults.
+Additional adults may be needed depending on the size of the group, the skill level of the group (for activities requiring certain skills), anticipated environmental conditions, and the overall degree of challenge of the activity.
 Parents should be encouraged to help.

 Commercial or Political Activities